openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 /cancel <pipelinerun-name>
 ```

-On Github App the status of the Pipeline will be set to `cancelled`.
+On GitHub App the status of the Pipeline will be set to `cancelled`.

 ![pipelinerun canceled](/images/pr-cancel.png)